Polynomial Addition in Data Structure

 Adding two polynomials in algebra involves adding terms with the same exponent and adding the constants to give a result.
 In programming, before we can add polynomials, it's essential to understand how polynomials are stored in terms of arrays, linked lists, or other structures.

-In this article, we explore how polynomials are represented and look into the algorithm for polynomial addition in data structure.
+This article explores how polynomials are represented and looks into the algorithm for polynomial addition in data structure.
 With examples, we can grasp the fundamentals and learn how polynomial addition is applied in real-world scenarios.

 Representation of Polynomials in Data Structure